WebSamuel90/grupp8-fastsecurity/README.md

 ## Tech/framework used
 <b>Built in [Atom](https://atom.io/) with</b>
-- With HTML, CSS, Vanilla JS and PHP
+- HTML, CSS, Vanilla JS and PHP

 ## Installation
 * Clone this repository to your computer: